abhimanyuspark/practice/src/utilities/Readme.md

 **When ever you use the ClickOutside function you have to remember that you have to gave ref in parent component .**

 > [!NOTE]
-> **Inside the parent component you have to sepecified the click event who open and close the child element .**
+> **Inside the parent component you have to sepecified the click event who open and close the child element**

 Example:-